Joseph-hackathon/Nero/README.md

-# Nero — AI-Powered Web3 Companion
+# Nero: AI-Powered Web3 Companion

 **Learn Web3 as You Use It.
 Pay Only for Real Value.**